A q-binomial extension of the CRR asset pricing model: Introduction

-Convergence of approximations in the continuous-time limit is another important issue, as the order of convergence of tree-based methods is $O(1/\sqrt{N})$ in general as the number $N$ of time steps tends to infinity, see \cite{heston-zhou}.
-Convergence rates of the order $O(1/N)$ in the number of time steps for the price of European call options have been obtained in \cite{leisen} for the model of \cite{tian1993}, see also \cite{diener} for a bound in the CRR model with an explicit coefficient.
-In \cite{tian1999}, a flexible CRR models with an additional ``tilt'' parameter has been proposed.
-Its convergence at the rate $O(1/N)$ has been established in \cite{chang} for European options, and further improved to $o(1/N)$ in \cite{korn-mueller}, see also \cite{leduc} for the case of general payoff functions.
+Convergence of approximations in the continuous-time limit is another important issue.
+Convergence rates of the order $O(N^{-1})$ in the number of time steps for the price of European call options have been obtained in \cite{leisen} for the model of \cite{tian1993}, see also \cite{diener} for a general asymptotic expansion for call options prices in the CRR model.
+In \cite{tian1999}, a flexible CRR model with an additional ``tilt'' parameter has been proposed, and extended in \cite{chang} as a general class of binomial models with a drift parameter that yields smooth convergence at the rate $O(N^{-1})$, with expansions in powers of $1/\sqrt{N}$ for the prices of digital and vanilla put and call options.
+In addition, arbitrarily fast convergence in binomial trees has been achieved in \cite{joshi2010} and \cite{xiao} respectively for odd and even number of time steps, and in \cite{leduc} for the model of \cite{chang}.

+An optimal-drift model further reducing the order of convergence of the discretisation error from $O(N^{-1})$ to $o(N^{-1} )$ has been proposed in \cite{korn-mueller}.
+As noted in \cite{leducbms}, such high-order convergence results cannot be reached when the strike price is too far away from the spot price.
+It has also been shown in \cite{leducSAP} that as the number $N$ of time steps tends to infinity, the order of convergence of tree-based methods is in general $O(N^{-1})$ for continuous payoff functions, and $O(1/\sqrt{N})$ otherwise.
+See also \cite{heston-zhou} for related ``local'' convergence rates, and \cite{walsh} for expressions of the coefficients of $1/\sqrt{N}$ and $1/N$ in the expansion of options prices with general payoff functions in a CRR-related model.

 In \cite{ritchken}, an additional ``stretch'' parameters has been introduced for the fine tuning of the pricing of barrier options in the trinomial model.
-In \cite{gcrr} a binomial model with such a model has been considered, its convergence has been studied as the number of time steps goes to infinity and shown to be of order $O(1/\sqrt{N})$ in presence of a stretch parameter.
+In \cite{gcrr} the convergence of such a generalized CRR (GCRR) model has been studied, and has been shown to be of order $O(1/\sqrt{N})$ in the presence of stretch, and of order $O(N^{-1})$ without stretch, see Theorem~2 therein.
+Convergence of order $O(N^{-1})$ is also obtained in \cite{gcrr} for a suitable sequence of stretch parameters converging to one, see Corollary~1 therein.